-217 Existing voting members-eligibility [SM, s 219]
+177 Existing members-eligibility [SM, s 219]

-- (1) This section applies if a person holding office as a voting member of a committee for a body corporate immediately before the commencement was nominated for membership by a member of the body corporate who owed a body corporate debt when the members of the committee were chosen. - (2) Despite section 11(2)(d), the person is taken to be eligible to be a voting member of the committee until the next annual general meeting of the body corporate.
+- (1) This section applies if a person, who immediately before the commencement, held office as a member of a committee for a body corporate and who, after the commencement is ineligible to hold the office under section 11(2)(c) or (4). - (2) Despite section 11(2)(c) and (4), the person is taken to be eligible to be a member of the committee until the next annual general meeting of the body corporate.